 NANCY GRUSKIN earned her BA in art history and studio art from Connecticut College and her PhD in art history from Boston University.
 She teaches painting, collage, and digital drawing at the Concord Center for the Visual Arts in Concord, Massachusetts and has taught classes and workshops for Warehouse 521, Winslow Art Center, and the Currier Museum of Art.
 Her work has been exhibited at LaiSun Keane Gallery in Boston, Able Baker Contemporary in Portland, Maine, and Art at Kings Oaks in Pennsylvania.
-In the spring of 2022, she is scheduled to have a solo show online with Nancy Margolis Gallery.
+In the spring of 2022, she had a solo show online with Nancy Margolis Gallery.

 CATHERINE KEHOE earned her BFA in painting from Massachusetts College of Art and Design and her MFA in painting from the School of Visual Arts, Boston University.